zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    sessions.

-   :c: The connection, which may be UDP or TCP depending on the type of the
+   :param c: The connection, which may be UDP or TCP depending on the type of the
       transport-layer session being analyzed.

-   :msg: The parsed DNS message header.
+   :param msg: The parsed DNS message header.

-   :ans: The type-independent part of the parsed answer record.
+   :param ans: The type-independent part of the parsed answer record.

-   :strs: The textual information returned by the reply.
+   :param strs: The textual information returned by the reply.

    .. zeek:see:: dns_AAAA_reply dns_A_reply dns_CNAME_reply dns_EDNS_addl
       dns_HINFO_reply dns_MX_reply dns_NS_reply dns_PTR_reply dns_SOA_reply